Utah Valley closes the regular season with three straight games on the road.

 In addition to receiving numerous conference, region, and tournament awards, she garnered All-Conference recognition all four years, and All-America status her sophomore, junior and senior seasons.
 Nixon final averages as a Cougar are 16.1 points, 5.5 rebounds, 1.8 assists, and 1.5 steals per game.
 She shot 50 percent from the field and 73 percent from the free throw line.

 Her career best in scoring came against Florida in 1987 when she netted 36 points.
-Her career high in rebounds came against the Nebraska Cornhuskers on December 4, 1985, when she pulled down 16 boards.
+Her career high in rebounds came against Nebraska on December 4, 1985, when she pulled down 16 boards.

 Nixon graduated from Brigham Young University in 1989 with a bachelor's degree in elementary education.
 She later completed her master's degree in education, also from BYU.